pytorch/torchtune/docs/source/examples/first_finetune_tutorial.rst

 * **Recipe class**, core logic needed for training, exposed to users through a set of APIs
 * **Recipe script**, puts everything together including parsing and validating configs, setting up the environment, and correctly using the recipe class

-Too see all available recipes and for more information on how to select the right recipe, see ``:ref:`recipe tutorial<>``.
+To see all available recipes and for more information on how to select the right recipe, see :ref:`recipe_deepdive`.
 For this tutorial, you'll be using the :ref:`basic full finetuning recipe<basic_finetune_llm>`.

 Modifying a config